BatoonNS/BatoonNS.github.io/README.md

 ---

 ### Description
-I Created this portfolio in order to show my work and progression in my developer career.
+I Created this portfolio in order to show my work and progression.
 I will be updating this portfolio with the future projects I am currently working on, finished projects and more.